Year 6 Transition

 When Harry Potter went to Hogwarts his uniform list was given as plain black robes and pointed hat; black winter cloak with silver fastenings.
 At William Howard ours is a lot more comfortable to wear!
 You will wear our school tie, blazer with a white shirt or blouse, black trousers or a school skirt, and plain black shoes.

-You can find out more about the WHS school uniform, including a price list here: Uniform Information page
+You can find out more about the WHS school uniform and PE kit, including a price list here: Uniform Information page

 Uniform can be bought from the Uniform Shop located in the main foyer.
 Open dates for the uniform shop will take place in July (to be confirmed).

 Opening times during school term: